frnkly/soundcloud-for-chrome/README.md

-# soundcloud-for-chrome
-SoundCloud player for Google Chrome
+# SoundCloud player for Google Chrome